EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

    power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument with respect to Nadir-frame.
 Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. fieldOfView, :ref:`fieldOfView_json_obj`, ,Field of view specification of instrument.
-Only field of view of :code:`"sensorGeometry": "RECTANGULAR"` is accepted. dataRate, float, Mega-bits per s,Rate of data recorded during nominal operations. scanTechnique, string, ,Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberOfDetectorsRowsAlongTrack, integer, ,Number of detector rows in along-track direction.
+Only field of view of :code:`"sensorGeometry": "RECTANGULAR"` is accepted. sceneLength2AltRatio, float, , Ratio of the scene length (in along-track direction) to the altitude.
+See :ref:`ifov_fov_scenefov_for_desc`. dataRate, float, Mega-bits per s,Rate of data recorded during nominal operations. scanTechnique, string, ,Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberOfDetectorsRowsAlongTrack, integer, ,Number of detector rows in along-track direction.